 As a lawful firearm owner in North Carolina, you have the right to openly carry your handgun, rifle, or another firearm in public.
 The open carry laws are fairly expansive, and include hunting grounds, state parks, and participating restaurants.
 However, there are many places where you cannot openly carry your weapon.
 Additionally, there are strict concealed carry laws.
 Carrying a concealed weapon without a permit and or with a permit but in prohibited locations are illegal acts.
 You may be charged with a crime if you have a firearm under your jacket without a permit, with a permit but in a location where concealed carry is not allowed, or after having consumed alcohol.

 In either situation, you should contact a CCW lawyer as soon as possible.
-Our Charlotte criminal defense attorneys at Randall & Stump, PLLC are highly experienced in carrying concealed weapons law.
+Our Charlotte criminal defense attorneys at Randall & Stump, Criminal Defense Attorneys are highly experienced in carrying concealed weapons law.
 You can reach us through our online contact form, or by calling (980) 237-4579z to schedule a free consultation and learn more about weapons charges in NC.

 Under North Carolina law, you will be issued a CCW permit if you meet all of the requirements, including background checks and proficiency testing.
 It is not a discretionary matter for the local sheriff’s office.
 However, if you do not meet any single requirement, you will automatically be denied a permit.